Azerbaijanis: In Iran

-Iran's highest-ranking official, the supreme leader Ali Khamenei, is Iranian Azeri on his father's side.
+Iran's former highest-ranking official, the supreme leader Ali Khamenei, was Iranian Azeri on his father's side.

 The exact number of Azerbaijanis in Iran is heavily disputed.
 Since the early twentieth century, successive Iranian governments have avoided publishing statistics on ethnic groups.
 Unofficial population estimates of Azerbaijanis in Iran are around the 16% area put forth by the CIA and Library of Congress.
 An independent poll in 2009 placed the figure at around 20–22%.
 According to the Iranologist Victoria Arakelova in peer-reviewed journal Iran and the Caucasus, estimating the number of Azeris in Iran has been hampered for years since the dissolution of the Soviet Union, when the "once invented theory of the so called separated nation (i.e. the citizens of the Azerbaijan Republic, the so-called Azerbaijanis, and the Azaris in Iran), was actualised again (see in detail Reza 1993)".
 Arakelova adds that the number of Azeris in Iran, featuring in the politically biased publications as "Azerbaijani minority of Iran", is considered to be the "highly speculative part of this theory".
 Even though all Iranian censuses of population distinguish exclusively religious minorities, numerous sources have presented different figures regarding Iran's Turkic-speaking communities, without "any justification or concrete references".

 In the early 1990s, right after the collapse of the Soviet Union, the most popular figure depicting the number of "Azerbaijanis" in Iran was thirty-three million, at a time when the entire population of Iran was barely sixty million.
 Therefore, at the time, half of Iran's citizens were considered "Azerbaijanis".
 Shortly after, this figure was replaced by thirty million, which became "almost a normative account on the demographic situation in Iran, widely circulating not only among academics and political analysts, but also in the official circles of Russia and the West".
 Then, in the 2000s, the figure decreased to 20 million; this time, at least within the Russian political establishment, the figure became "firmly fixed".
 This figure, Arakelova adds, has been widely used and kept up to date, only with a few minor adjustments.
 A cursory look at Iran's demographic situation however, shows that all these figures have been manipulated and were "definitely invented on political purpose".
 Arakelova estimates the number of Azeris i.e. "Azerbaijanis" in Iran based on Iran's population demographics at 6 to 6.5 million.